San Francisco, California

 Artists.
 Designers.
 Jewelers.
 Metalsmiths.

-Founded in 1969, SNAG is a nonprofit educational organization with 3,000 members worldwide - comprising all aspects of contemporary jewelry, design, and metalsmithing.
+Founded in 1969, SNAG is a nonprofit educational organization with thousands of members worldwide.

 It just came to my attention that the address for the Morgan Auditorium is incorrect on the Eventbrite site.